guyroyse/tracking-aircraft/README.md

 # Tracking aircraft with Redis + software-defined radio

-I'm wrote a rather elaborate demo that tracks aircraft using Redis and Node.js.
+I wrote a rather elaborate demo that tracks aircraft using Redis and Node.js.
 It does this by receiving aircraft transponder broadcasts and shoving them into an event stream in Redis.

 There is no Internet involved in receiving these broadcasts.
 Instead, a hardware device called a software-defined radio (SDR) receives these broadcasts from the air and converts them into useful data that we can use.
 Which is pretty dang cool!

-This repo contains the code and instructions you'll need to get it up and running for yourself.
+This repo contains the code and instructions you need to get it up and running for yourself.

 I also have a talk about this.
 If you want to check out the [slides](/slides), they're in here too.